 - Briefing 5: 9.00pm

-Oxfam Trailwalker 2014 start times have been allocated.
-A massive shout out to the teams that increased their fundraising target to choose their start time!
-The remaining teams have been allocated a start time.
-Whether you chose your start time or not please check your allocated time through the link below.
-These start times are NOT changeable.
+Oxfam Trailwalker 2015 start times will be allocated in March.
+You will be allocated a 6am or 7am start time.
+Please note you will need to allow considerable amount of time to get to the start line.
+Once allocated, start times are not changeable.
 Bib numbers are assigned by start time so we will know if any sneaky changes have taken place.
-Bibs will be given out at event registration on Friday April 4 at the Great Lake Centre, Taupo..
+Bibs will be given out at event registration on Friday March 27 at the Great Lake Centre, Taupo.

 Each checkpoint has a designated closing time.
 This is not the latest arrival time … it is the closing time.
 Both your team and support crew must depart the checkpoint before it closes.
 This is to help you plan your pace to ensure you can complete the course within 36 hours.

 Support Crew please do not arrive at checkpoints prior to indicated opening times.

 |CP6||Wairakei Resort||13:00 Sat||8:00 Sun||19||YES|

 Check out what will be available at each checkpoint to help your team and support crew be super organised at the event.

 Toilets will be available at all stops along the trail.